Jason-Staats/ill-cry-in-another-walk-in/README.md

 ### A Time Series Analysis of Quit Rates in Accommodation and Food Services

 ## Overview
 The accommodation and food services sector is widely associated with elevated employee turnover.
-This project examines monthly quit rates in the sector from January 2016 through March 2026 using data from the U.S. Bureau of Labor Statistics Job Openings and Labor Turnover Survey.
+This project examines monthly quit rates in the sector from January 2016 through April 2026 using data from the U.S. Bureau of Labor Statistics Job Openings and Labor Turnover Survey.
 The central question is whether the post-pandemic surge in voluntary separations has fully unwound, or whether elevated turnover remains a structural feature of the industry.

 This analysis serves as a companion to *Up or On the Rocks?*, which examines employment levels in the same sector over the same period using BLS Current